 Our feelings fuel us.

 Everything we do in our life is because we want to feel a certain way.
-Everything we want in our life is because of a feeling–the feeling that we think we’ll have in getting it or the feeling we think we’ll avoid in not getting it.
+Everything we want in our life is because of a feeling—the feeling that we think we’ll have when we get it or the feeling we think we’ll avoid in not getting it.
 This is really good to know.

-And if we know that our feelings are caused by our thoughts and that what we do in our life is in order to feel better, wouldn’t it be important to know what you’re thinking?
+And if we know that our feelings are caused by our thoughts and that what we do in our life is in order to feel better, wouldn’t it be important to know what kind of thoughts we’re thinking?

-We’ve already talked about circumstances, which are the facts that happen in our lives and which we usually don’t have control over.
-We’ve also talked about how we think about those circumstances creates our feelings.
+Circumstances are the facts that happen in our lives and which we usually don’t have control over.
+How we think about those circumstances creates our feelings.
 It’s not the circumstances that create our feelings.

 Other times, we feel a certain way and because we feel that way, we either take or don’t take action.
 This can look like feeling nervous because we’re thinking, “I don’t want to look stupid in front of everyone,” so we don’t offer our opinion in a meeting.
-Or we feel hurt because we’re thinking, “He should want to spend more time with me,” which causes us to disconnect from our partner, which is an action that doesn’t serve us or our relationships–it’s actually the opposite of what we want here.
+Or we feel hurt because we’re thinking, “He should want to spend more time with me,” which causes us to disconnect from our partner, which is an action that doesn’t serve us or our relationships-–it’s actually the opposite of what we want here, which is connection.

 When we have results in our lives that we don’t want, it’s good to be aware that it’s our actions that are creating them.
 And where do our actions come from?
 The way we’re feeling.
 And where does the way we’re feeling come from?
 The way we’re thinking about our circumstances.

 To create different results, we need to think different thoughts.

 Your turn: Are you open to bringing more awareness to what feelings are fueling your actions?
 What are the feelings that might be fueling your actions?
 What actions are you taking when you experience those feelings?
 And what results are your actions creating for you?
 Do you like the results you’re getting?